 This blog was originally published on June 23, 2017 to address the shift towards remote work that many workplaces have been adopting over the last few years.
-However, we hope that this information will be helpful as many more organizations are now enforcing remote work policies to prevent the spread of COVID-19 (Novel Coronavirus).
+However, we hope that this information will be helpful as many more organizations are now enforcing remote work policies to prevent the spread of Covid-19.

 With advances in technology, there has been a significant increase in the number of employees working remotely over the past few years.
 Think about the last team project you were on.
 A decade ago, the question might have been, “Do any of your teammates work remotely or in a different location than you do?”
 Today, the question is more likely, “How many of your teammates work remotely or in a different location?”
 And, now that more individuals are working remotely, it’s important to consider what leadership qualities and styles facilitate collaboration and success in virtual teams.
 We know what the success factors are for leaders.
 It’s especially important to determine whether there are specific qualities or skills that stand out when working with remote employees and teams.

 In a recent study, Hill and Bartol had a similar question.
 The researchers wanted to determine how an empowering leadership quality affected team performance.
 Leaders who exhibit this style are likely to lead by example, encourage decision making, and provide appropriate and sufficient support and resources to facilitate goal achievement.
 Leaders who empower their employees create an environment in which employees are encouraged to take accountability and set challenging goals.

 The Findings - Empowerment Leads to Higher Team Performance